Manmeet8/Parameter_Optimization_SVM/README.md

 # Tasks Performed

-Download the dataset
+1. Download the dataset
-Pre-process the dataset
+2.Pre-process the dataset
-Create ten samples
+3.Create ten samples
-Split the samples in 70 : 30 for training and testing Optimise SVM using randomisation for every sample and report best accuracy and best parameters For the best sample plot the convergence graph
+4.Split the samples in 70 : 30 for training and testing
+5.Optimise SVM using randomisation for every sample and report best accuracy and best parameters 6.For the best sample plot the convergence graph